Inflation Assumption Updates And Your Financial Plan

 Updating our Inflation Assumption

 To improve our recommendations, we will make a systematic change to the inflation assumption we use in financial planning.
-We will update our inflation assumption every year to the average 30-year breakeven inflation rate over the past 12-months.
-For example, beginning in 2017, we will adjust our current assumption of 3% annual inflation to 1.74%.
-This is the average 30-year breakeven inflation rate in 2016.
+We will update our inflation assumption every year to the average 30-year breakeven inflation rate over the past ten years.
+For example, beginning in 2017, we will adjust our current assumption of 3% annual inflation to 2.19%.
 In each following year we will revisit our assumption and update it.

 We believe that replacing our current assumption with a market-based expectation of inflation will improve our recommendations.
 Because our new assumption is currently below our previous assumption of 3%, our new plans will in effect recommend slightly less savings and life insurance coverage than before.
 However, this change will be small if nominal assets and income in the plan (such as pensions and income annuities) are small.